 The primary goal of machine learning (ml) is to build an automated data model for analytical reasons.
 The objective behind the goal is to build a system that learns from the data based on the applied algorithm.
 The output can be obtained by mapping output to input or detecting patterns/structure or learning by reward/punishment method.

-The need for today is a simple & easily accessible machine learning cloud-based services i.e. “MLaaS – Machine Learning as a Service” for every individual and business at a low cost.
+The need for today is a simple & easily accessible machine learning cloud-based service i.e. “MLaaS – Machine Learning as a Service” for every individual and business at a low cost.
 The whole game revolves around building data models for analytical reasons and to find/see, what human eyes can’t see in its state then.

 Types of Machine Learning